Dayton Project: Initiators

-After Leonard I. Schiff calculated that an initiator could theoretically improve the efficiency of a gun-type fission weapon, Oppenheimer gave approval on 15 March 1945 for initiators to be included in the Little Boy design.
-Testing was carried out to ensure that the initiators were rugged enough to handle being transported in an airplane and being accidentally dropped.
-Eventually, about forty initiators were despatched to Tinian, where four were inserted into the bomb that was used in the bombing of Hiroshima.
+After Leonard I. Schiff calculated that an initiator might improve the efficiency of a gun-type fission weapon, Oppenheimer gave approval on 15 March 1945 for initiators to be included in the Little Boy design.
+The initiators were tested to ensure they were rugged enough to handle being transported in an airplane and being accidentally dropped.
+Eventually, about forty initiators were dispatched to Tinian, where four were inserted into the bomb that was used in the bombing of Hiroshima.

 The initiator used in the implosion design of the Fat Man bomb that was dropped on Nagasaki was code-named "urchin".
 In order to increase the efficiency of the explosion, the initiator had to emit a large number of neutrons in a few microseconds while the plutonium core was fully compressed.
 At the heart of the urchin was a solid beryllium sphere 0.4 cm in diameter.
 This was gold-plated and coated with 20 Ci of polonium.
 The gold kept the polonium's alpha particles from striking the beryllium.
 This fitted inside two beryllium hemispheres with 15 parallel grooves cut into the inner surface.
 These grooves converted the shock wave of the implosion into jets that shattered the spheres and caused the beryllium and polonium to mix and emit neutrons.
 The hemispheres were nickel-plated and the outer surface was coated in gold and 30 Ci of polonium.
 The 2.0 cm initiator, which was hot to the touch, fitted neatly inside the 0.8 in hole in the center of the plutonium pit.